syncfusion-content/asp.netwebforms-docs/aspnet/Numerictextbox/Getting-Started.md

 ## Create your first Editor in ASP.NET

-The Essential ASP.NET WebForms Editors control includes numeric, percentage, currency and maskedit textbox controls.
+The Essential ASP.NET Web Forms Editors control includes numeric, percentage, currency and maskedit textbox controls.
 Here, you can learn how to use ASP.NET Textboxes controls in the Electricity bill calculator Application.
 This guides you to use the wide range of TextBox functionalities to complete this application.

 ![](Getting-Started_images/Getting-Started_img1.jpeg)